keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/_index.md

 keywords: [0.10.x-integration]
 ---

 Keptn has a built-in capability to integrate your webhooks into the sequence orchestration of Keptn.
 This lets you call custom HTTP endpoints when running a delivery or remediation sequence that triggers a certain task.
 By using this integration, you can easily send the state of a task to a third-party tool or service.
-This allows you to integrate tools such as testing services and incident management services.
-Two use case examples of tool integrations are provided here: Integration of a (1) [notification tool](../how_integrate/#notification-tools), (2) [testing tool](../how_integrate/#testing-tools), which can be easily implemented by just using webhooks.
+This allows you to integrate various tools such as testing services, existing CI/CD pipelines, and incident management services.

+## Create a Webhook integration

-Webhooks are created at a *Task* level and can be triggered by 3 event types:
+Webhooks are created at a *Task* level and can be triggered by the following [event types](https://github.com/keptn/spec/blob/0.2.2/cloudevents.md#task-events):

 | Event types     | Description                                           |
 |---------------- |-----------------------------------------------------  |